What is the Water Quality in Corona, California?

-- Use Berkey filters with activated carbon to filter out 27 of the 33 contaminants in your drinking water.
+- Use Berkey filters with activated carbon to filter out at least 80% of contaminants in your drinking water.
 (Berkey Light and Travel Berkey are the only types available in California.)

 - They have the benefit of filtering out heavy hitters like:

 - 1,4-Dioxane – “Exposure may cause damage to the central nervous system, liver and kidneys.”